gotthardp/lorawan-server/doc/Integration.md

 connection to the server.

 First, follow the AWS IoT guidelines to configure your IoT device:
- * Create and activiate a certificate.
+ * Create and activiate a Security Certificate.
 Make sure you download the certificate (`xxx-certificate.pem.crt`) as well as the private key (`xxx-private.pem.key`).
  * Create a policy and link it to the certificate.
 For example, to allow all actions you can set: